TheLancashireman/DhG2/README.md

 Documentation is work-in-progress:

 * The built-in help is working and explains the commands and basic operation quite well.
-* Most of the documentation listed above is done to "beta" standard.
+* The documentation listed above is done but might contain typos
-	* Advanced topics isn't written yet.
 * The FAQ will be a never-ending story.

 HTML generation is fully implemented: